 Your ribs may hurt after an ab workout from simple muscle soreness or from the lever action of the abdominal muscles pulling on the ribs at the point of attachment.
 This should dissipate in a few days.
 If you experience rib pain that worsens with exercise or doesn't improve after a few days, consult your doctor as it may be a sign of an injury or a more serious condition.

 It can often be difficult to pinpoint the origin of muscle soreness.
 Sore ribs that present with insidious onset, no discernible mechanism of injury, diffuse muscular discomfort and a general feeling of pleasure and relief with gentle stretching are generally indicative of delayed-onset muscle soreness, or DOMS.

-This is normal and should be treated with ice, stretching, rest, and modified activity.
+This is normal and should be treated with ice, stretching, rest and modified activity.
 The best way to get rid of DOMS is to continue moving and use physical activity to flush the muscles out.
-If you experience sharp, focal pain that increases with stretching and activity and does not resolve after several days of rest, you should seek medical consultation, as this can indicate a more serious injury.
+If you experience sharp, focal rib pain after an ab workout that increases with stretching and activity and does not resolve after several days of rest, you should seek medical consultation, as this can indicate a more serious injury.

-The rectus abdominus, oblique, and transverse abdominus muscles, all the major muscles of the anterior abdominal area, all attach to the ribs and costal cartilage surrounding the ribs.
+The rectus abdominus, oblique and transverse abdominus muscles, all the major muscles of the anterior abdominal area, attach to the ribs and costal cartilage surrounding the ribs.
 When you perform strenuous core exercises, the muscles pull on their attachment sites, using them as levers, and become engorged with blood and acidic byproduct.

-Take notice of the frequency of your pain, when you feel it, the type of pain--burning, stinging, dull ache, sharp, shooting, etc.--and what makes your discomfort worse or better.
-This will help you to get a better idea of your ailment and will be helpful should you need to seek further medical attention.
+Take notice of the frequency of your pain, when you feel it, the type of pain — burning, stinging, dull ache, sharp, shooting and so on — and what makes your discomfort worse or better.
+This will help you to get a better idea of your ailment and will be helpful should you need to seek medical attention.